 The City of Destiny as it is called, Vizag is a major town on the eastern coast of India.
 Though the city was devastated during the ‘Hud Hud’ cyclone a few years back, it’s great to see it back in full glory.
 It is in fact the 10th largest city in terms of GDP in India.
 I’ve been to Vizag multiple times in the last few years.
 Once as a solo traveler to explore Vizag and Araku and the next time as a spectator for the India Fleet Review event.

 All my experiences have been amazing.
 Like I said, the city isn’t big and hence you might actually find a lot of things within your budget.
 Be it going around the city or gorging on a sumptuous meal, Vizag is one of the few cities that has a lot to offer.
 Based on my past experiences, I decided to pen down this post about Vizag on a shoestring budget – Backpacker’s Guide.

 The View at Kailasagiri

 This is the highlight of the town.
-If you have been to Vizag but haven’t visit Kailasagiri then you haven’t actually visited Vizag !
-Kailasagiri is a nice little hillock with gardens, shops and a train on top.
+If you have been to Vizag but haven’t visit Kailasagiri then you haven’t actually visited Vizag!
+Kailasagiri is a nice little hillock with gardens, shops, and a train on top.
 The train runs along the border of the hill-top and gives some awesome views.
-One can reach Kailasagiri either by foot, car or the cable car.
-The cable car is an interesting option as it gives you a beautiful view of Bay Of Bengal.
+One can reach Kailasagiri either by foot, car, or cable car.
+Cable car is an interesting option as it gives you a beautiful view of the Bay Of Bengal.